 Do you know how to tell essential oil fact from fiction?
-Uncover 10 common essential oil myths with a certified aromatherapist and trained herbalist so you’re not fooled.
+Uncover 10 surprisingly common essential oil myths with a certified aromatherapist and trained herbalist so you’re not fooled.

 Disclosure: This post contains affiliate links.
 If you make a purchase through these links, your cost is the same but I can earn a commission.
 Thanks!

-Why Essential Oil Myths Matter and Where You’ll Find Them
+Why Essential Oil Myths Matter

-- spending too much money by buying oils you don’t really need
+- Spending too much money by buying oils you don’t really need,

-- wasting the oils you have by using more than what’s necessary
+- Wasting the oils you have by using more than what’s necessary,

-- in person at health food stores, essential oil “classes” and sales presentations, and in casual conversations
+- In person at health food stores, essential oil “classes” and sales presentations, and in casual conversations,

-It’s hard enough getting started with natural remedies when it’s all new to you; much more so when bad information is lurking around every online click.
+It’s hard enough getting started with natural remedies when it’s all new to you; much more so when bad information is lurking around every online click!

 10 Widespread Myths about Essential Oils